tukaalesh/Charity-App/README.md

 # 🤝 Hand By Hand: Charity Management System

-A comprehensive, **cross-platform** mobile application built with **Flutter**, designed to revolutionize charitable work by seamlessly connecting donors and volunteers with impactful projects.
+A comprehensive mobile application built with **Flutter**, designed to revolutionize charitable work by seamlessly connecting donors and volunteers with impactful projects.
 It features a fully integrated financial system, including wallet management, guided **Zakat** calculation, and a unique **Time Donation** feature.

 ### ✨ Key Unique Features